BlockchainTrustSolutionsAG/testumgebung/README.md

 In order to (re)migrate the smart contract to the local blockchain use `truffle migrate --reset`.
 Don't forget to change the address of the smart contract in the `assets/file-validator-contract.ts` file.

-## Build
+## Build/Deploy

 Run `ng build` inside `path_to_workspace/file-validator/file-validator` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+In order to deploy a Smart Contract use Byzantinium EVM version while compiling.
+Current solidity version is `0.5.16`.

 ## Running Unit Tests